 It’s been said that mealworms are a leopard gecko’s favorite dish – and knowing how eagerly they can devour these insects, we’re sure it’s true.
 But what do you do if one day your leo refuses to eat their mealworms?
 What’s going on?

 A leopard gecko may refuse to eat mealworms if the gecko is still feeling full, not interested in dead prey, or if the mealworms are too large.
-A gecko may also have a low appetite if they are shedding, if the tank temperature is too low, or if they are unwell or stressed.
+A gecko may also have a low appetite if they are shedding, if the

 In this article, we will explore the reasons why your gecko may be refusing to eat the mealworms you’re offering.
 We’ll also give you 7 tips to get your gecko eating again.